How to Grow Rosemary

 Rosemary is a perennial in zone 8 to 10.
 But those of us in colder climates can still enjoy growing rosemary in our gardens.
-While rosemary is difficult to grow from seed, it is easy to propogate from cuttings.
-With a little effort you can have a year round supply to flavour your meals and stock your herbal apothecary, even if you live in zone 3, like I do.
+While rosemary is difficult to grow from seed, it is easy to propagate from cuttings.
+With a little effort, you can have a year-round supply to flavour your meals and stock your herbal apothecary, even if you live in zone 3 as I do.

 Rosemary is an evergreen shrub that is hardy to zone 8.
-It prefers dry, poor soil, like other mediterrean herbs.
-It is most often propogated through cuttings.
-In my zone 3, I can’t overwinter Rosemary in the garden so I begin with a nursery plant in the Spring, in my short season.
+It prefers dry, poor soil, like other Mediterranean herbs.
+It is most often propagated through cuttings.
+In zone 3, I can’t overwinter Rosemary in the garden so I begin with a nursery plant in the Spring, in my short season.

 Transplant your rosemary plant

-When you bring your plant home, bring home organic potting soil, liquid kelp fertilizer, and an 8 inch terracota pot for your rosemary plant, too.
+When you bring your plant home, bring home organic potting soil, liquid kelp fertilizer, and an 8-inch terracotta pot for your plant, too.
 Wash your pot thoroughly, and soak it in water overnight.
 In the morning, fill your pot with potting soil.
 Press down firmly.
 Make a hollow in the soil to receive your rosemary start.
 Take your rosemary plant out of the small pot.
 If the plant is root bound, massage the root ball gently to release some of the rootlets.
-Place in the pot at the same level that the rosemary plant was in it’s original pot.
+Place in the pot at the same level that the rosemary plant was in its original pot.
 Firm in.
 Water with the kelp fertilizer according to package directions.
 Kelp helps with transplant shock and encourages root development in plants.

 Rosemary doesn’t like to be crowded and needs at least 8 hours of sunlight every day to grow well.
 In the fall, lift the pot from the ground and bring it indoors before you have frost danger.